radareorg/iaito/docs/source/building.rst

    sudo mv /usr/local/lib/libjpeg.dylib /usr/local/lib/libjpeg.dylib.not-found
 * **LSOpenURLsWithRole() failed with error -10810**
-On macOS High Sierra Cutter crashes due to the absence of ``gettext`` library.
+On macOS High Sierra r2cutter crashes due to the absence of ``gettext`` library.
 To fix this problem, simply install the missing package:

 ::